-You top up your card and tap on at a Skytrain station or on a bus.
+Once you’ve topped up your card, tap on at a Skytrain station or on a bus to use the service.

-Update: This might be obvious if you are already here, but you don’t have to tap off on busses but you do on trains.
+FYI You don’t have to tap off on buses, but you do on trains.

 11. Planning on buying a house in Vancouver?
-Housing here is very expensive.
+Housing here is costly.

 If you are planning to move here permanently, you will be possibly looking into buying a property.

-Beginning August 2nd, 2016 the local government announced 15% tax on foreign buyers who aren’t Canadian citizens or permanent residents.
+Beginning of August 2nd, 2016, the local government announced a 15% tax on foreign buyers who aren’t Canadian citizens or permanent residents.

 The housing market is also VERY competitive and far too overpriced.

-So if you are moving to Vancouver, permanently it might be wise to wait until you become permanent resident.
+So if you are moving to Vancouver permanently, it might be wise to wait until you become a permanent resident.